Healing

 Gyan sphere requires the person to engage in spiritual dialogue, (Gurbani vichaar) in order to understand the nature of the human condition.
 Essential to the process of healing and self-realisation, is the company or community one engages in.
 Gurmat lays great emphasis to seek out Sadh Sangat (community of those seeking self-realisation) and discourages Kasangat, (community of those engrossed in semi-consciousness or maya) (SGGSJ 42).

-Sahej, inner harmony (skt.
+Sehaj, inner harmony (skt.
 Natural state of Being)

-Sahaj can be described as an inner balance or harmony devoid of distraction from emotional or mental content, abiding in ones unchanging True nature.
+Sehaj can be described as an inner balance or harmony devoid of distraction from emotional or mental content, abiding in ones unchanging True nature.
 The practice of Naam Simran combined with Seva leads to this inner state of balance, of knowing and being.

 Knowing and Being are intimately linked.
-Awareness of certain epistemological truths can only available in certain epistemological states.
+Awareness of certain epistemological truths can only be available in certain epistemological states.
 Calmness to cognise emptiness (sunn samadh), ultimately these two are one, by Being is to know and being is, intrinsically, aware of being.

-| More News |
+More News |